Made smarter to protect you better.

 How do I use my new card?

 - Insert card face up, chip end first

 - Leave your card inserted during the entire transaction

 - Sign your name or enter your PIN as needed

 - Don’t forget!
 Remove your card and take your receipt

 EMV Card Frequently Asked Questions

-Your new EMV chip card can be used anywhere you use your debit card today.
-Many merchants across the U.S. are beginning to accept chip card transactions and this will continue to grow in the coming years.
-Your EMV card will also still work at terminals where only magnetic strip transactions are accepted.
+EMV chip cards can be used anywhere around the world.
+Most merchants across the U.S. accept chip card transactions, however, EMV cards will also work at terminals where only magnetic strip transactions are accepted.